Croats of Slovenia: Legal status

+The recognition of the status of Croats as a national minority in Slovenia has been an open question since 1991, that is, since the formation of the independent Republic of Slovenia.
+Since then, Croats in Slovenia have been seeking recognition of minority status.
+Alliance of Croatian Societies in Slovenia expressed this concern in multiple occasions.

 Numbers

 The number of Slovenian citizens of Croatian origin is difficult to establish.
 According to the 2001 census, 35,642 of them declared themselves as ethnically ("nationally", according to the Slovenian terminology) Croatian.
 In the same census, around 54,000 people declared Croatian as their mother tongue.
 Ten years earlier, more than 52,000 Slovenian citizens declared themselves as ethnically Croatian, while the number of those with Croatian as their mother tongue was around 50,000.

 It seems however that the great majority of Croats living in Slovenia uses Slovene as their primary language of communication.